 Uses of Vitamin E in Personal Care Products

 The market is becoming increasingly saturated by new products and ingredients that claim to perform miracles for your skin and hair.
 However, many of these claimed innovations are simply marketing tactics and classic ingredients perform just as well or better than their more modern counterparts.
-In fact, a survey distributed to cardiologists found that they all take antioxidants, and vitamin E was the most important and frequent supplement in each specialist's response.
+This shows vitamin E is useful in skin and hair products for personal care.

 People have been using vitamin E to improve their hair and scalp health for a variety of reasons.
 Those suffering from approaching baldness and alopecia can use vitamin E for hair antioxidant properties to prevent hair loss by reducing oxidative stress on the scalp.
 Improving blood circulation through supplementation also contributes to healthy hair, and encourages growth and increased follicle size.
 The protective barrier that vitamin E creates also nourishes your hair, balances oil production, and increases shine.